schollz/crawdad/README.md

 - Written in Go
 - [Cross-platform releases](https://github.com/schollz/crawdad/releases/latest)
 - Persistent (interruptions can be re-initialized)
-- Distributed (multiple crawdads can be run on diferent machiness)
+- Distributed (multiple crawdads can be run on diferent machines)
 - Scraping using [*pluck*](https://github.com/schollz/pluck)
 - Uses connection pools for lower latency
 - Uses threads for maximum parallelism